-We have refreshed our charts to include new releases and changes in item pricing.
-The 2019 chart is divided into two price points – $200 and higher as well as $199 and below.
-The chart also focuses on tables that have Reiki endplates, or partial Reiki support out-of-the-box.
+We have refreshed our charts to include new releases and changes in price.
+The chart is divided into two price points – $200 and higher, as well as $199 and below.
+The chart also focuses on tables that have Reiki endplates or partial Reiki support out-of-the-box.

 Another new feature is the movement of the entries in the rankings.
-An unchanged, risen, declined or new entry is indicated by an icon below the rank number.
+An unchanged , risen , descended , or new entry is indicated by an icon below the rank number.

-Breaking up the chart into these price points will allow you to come up with a much better decision.
-Simply choose the one that fits your budget and use case.
-Whether you’re a professional or a home user, there’s certainly one that is right for you.
+Breaking up the chart into these price points and visual indicators will hopefully allow you to come up with a much better purchasing decision.
+Whether you’re a professional or a home user, there’s certainly one that’s right for you.

 US $200 & Up:

 US $199 & Below:

 Reiki Tables – A Must in Effective Reiki Healing

 One of the widely known and used energy healing modalities is that of Reiki Energy healing.
 Reiki healing is based on the concept of the existence of the universal energy called “Ki”, which is the Japanese term for the revitalizing energy of the Creator.
 Using hand positions which correspond to the positions of the seven chakras, the Reiki practitioner channels the “Ki” to the damaged part of the recipient’s body.
 Reiki healing is generally done while the recipient is lying prostrate and as such, the need for dependable and durable Reiki tables is very much an imperative in the proper and effective performance of Reiki healing.